Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Evaluation

-Figure~\ref{fig:attack_2layer_GCN} and Figure~\ref{fig:attack_2layer_SGC} show the attack success rate of all compared attacks vs. attack budget per target node against GCN and SGC on the three graphs, respectively.
-Moreover, Figure~\ref{fig:time_2layer_GCN} and Figure~\ref{fig:time_2layer_SGC} show the running time of all attacks vs. attack budget per attack node against GCN and SGC on the three graphs, respectively.
-We have the following key observations.
-1) \emph{Our attacks based on approximate label influence have similar performance with those based on exact label influence, but is much more efficient.} Specifically, the difference of the attack success rate between the two is less than $2\%$ in all cases.
+{\bf Results on attacking two-layer GCN/SGC.} We compare all attacks in terms of effectiveness (i.e., attack success rate) and efficiency (i.e., running time) against two-layer GCN/SGC.
+Figure~\ref{fig:attack_2layer_GCN} and Figure~\ref{fig:attack_2layer_SGC} in the full version show the attack success rate against GCN and SGC on the three graphs, respectively.
+Moreover, Figure~\ref{fig:time_2layer_GCN} and Figure~ \ref{fig:time_2layer_SGC} in the full version show the running time of all attacks against GCN and SGC on the three graphs, respectively.
+We have the following key observations. \begin{itemize}[leftmargin=*] \item \emph{Our attacks based on approximate label influence have similar performance with those based on exact label influence, but is much more efficient.} Specifically, the difference of the attack success rate between the two is less than $2\%$ in all cases.
 This shows that our proposed efficient algorithm for label influence calculation is effective enough.
-Moreover, our attacks based on approximate label influence are 1-2 orders of magnitude more efficient than those based on exact label influence.
-2) \emph{Our attacks with true labels and with estimated labels have similar performance.} Specifically, the difference of the attack success rate between Ours-KL and Our-UL is neglectful, i.e., less than $2\%$ in all cases, and the running time of both Ours-KL and Our-UL are almost the same.
+Moreover, our attacks based on approximate label influence are 1-2 orders of magnitude more efficient than those based on exact label influence. \item \emph{Our attacks with true labels and with estimated labels have similar performance.} Specifically, the difference of the attack success rate between Ours-KL and Our-UL is negligible, i.e., less than $2\%$ in all cases, and the running time of both Ours-KL and Our-UL are almost the same.
 One reason is that the trained GNN model has accurate predictions on the unlabeled nodes, and thus most of the estimated labels match the true labels.
 One should note that Ours-UL knows very limited knowledge about the GNN model and thus it is a very practical attack.
-3) \emph{Our attacks achieve comparable performance with Nettack}.
-Nettack achieves state-of-the-art performance against two-layer GCN.
-Our attacks have a slightly lower attack success rate than Nettack when the attack budget is small, e.g., less than 4.
-When the attack budget is larger than 4, our attacks obtain almost the same performance with Nettack.
-4) \emph{Our attacks are much more efficient than Nettack}.
-Specifically, our attacks have a 5-50x speedup over Nettack across the three graphs.
-As the attack budget increases (from 2 to 10) or the graph size increases (from Cora to Pubmed), our attacks achieve better efficiencies than Nettack.
-The reasons are two-folds.
-First, Nettack needs to multiply the GNN model parameters, while our attacks do not.
-Second, Nettack involves multiplying the node hidden features, while ours is performed by efficiently calculating the label influence.
-The node hidden features are often high-dimensional, while label influence is related to scalar edge weights.